How to Use INDEX MATCH

 Step 3: Write the criteria

-The criteria replaces the 2nd argument of the MATCH function, with this structure:
+The criteria replace the second argument of the MATCH function, with this structure:

 This way, you can have as many criteria as you need.

-It’s typically enough to use 2 criteria to make your lookup value unique.
+It’s typically enough to use two criteria to make your lookup value unique.

 Let’s see if you can find “Steve Jones from sales” or if he’s lost in the woods🌳